 The Sub-fund is sensitive to changes in the value of investments due to fluctuations in prices in financial markets such as equities or fixed-income markets (market risk).
 Additionally, prices of individual instruments in which the Sub-fund invests may also fluctuate.
 If the Sub-fund utilises derivatives as described under 'Investment Policy', these may be employed for both hedging risks and efficient portfolio management.
 This may involve leveraging, thereby increasing the Sub-fund's sensitivity to market movements.

 To mitigate market risks, investments are diversified across various countries, sectors, and/or companies.
-An overview of the portfolio composition as of each balance sheet date is provided in the Composition of Investments.

 The section 'Sub-fund specific developments in 2024' of the management report includes further details on the potential use of derivatives during the reporting period.